marcelo-m7/Shadcn-WebAPP-SOAP_XML/README.md

 *   **GitHub Pages**: Suitable for deploying the `apps/frontend` static site.
 You would need to configure GitHub Actions to build the frontend and deploy the `dist` folder.
 *   **Coolify / Render / Vercel**: For deploying the Node.js backend services (`soap-server`, `soap-proxy`) and potentially the frontend.

-## ⚠️ Academic Disclaimer

-This project was developed by Marcelo Santos (a79433) as part of the "Desenvolvimento de Aplicações Web 2025/26" course at the Universidade do Algarve, LESTI, for educational purposes.
-It serves as the 1º Trabalho Prático and demonstrates the implementation of SOAP services and related concepts.